A Physics-Informed Scenario Approach with Data Mitigation for Safety Verification of Nonlinear Systems

 \section{Conclusion}

-In this paper, we developed a \emph{physics-informed} scenario approach for verifying the safety of nonlinear systems via barrier certificates (BCs).
-Traditional scenario approaches, while effective in leveraging data to construct BCs for dynamical systems, often demand large datasets due to their \emph{exponential sample complexity}.
-To overcome this limitation, our proposed physics-informed method prioritized data samples where the outputs of the physics-based model closely aligned with those of the data-driven model, within a predefined threshold.
-This targeted selection streamlined the scenario optimization process, eliminating unnecessary samples and substantially reducing dataset size requirements.
-The proposed approach was evaluated through physical case studies, demonstrating its ability to mitigate data needed for scenario optimizations while achieving both deterministic and probabilistic guarantees, affirming its practical applicability.
-Generalizing the current physics-informed scenario approach to accommodate controller synthesis tasks is being explored as future work.
+In this paper, we developed a {physics-informed} scenario approach for verifying the safety of nonlinear systems via BCs.
+Traditional scenario methods, though effective, often require large datasets due to their {exponential} sample complexity.
+Our physics-informed approach addressed this by selecting data samples whose outputs closely match those of a physics-based model, reducing redundancy and shrinking the required dataset.
+Three case studies demonstrated the ability of our approach to achieve safety guarantees with fewer samples.
+Extending this approach to controller synthesis is a direction for future work.